About Us

 (Translated by Georgina Mucsi)

-Study programmes at undergraduate level:
+Study programmes at undergraduate (BA) and postgraduate (MA) levels:

 Department of Community and Social Studies